aduvau/antoine.duvauchelle.co/src/posts/2025-02-04-api-exploration-web-audio-api.md

 ## Enter javascript

-This is why it's more than usual to just call the audio element without any controls, and deal with everything else with "fake" elements:
+This is why it's common practice to call the `<audio>` element without controls and handle everything else using custom elements:

 ```html
 <audio src="example.mp3" />